Women in Christianity: Complementarian view

+Official statement

 The Danvers Statement on Biblical Manhood and Womanhood was prepared by several evangelical leaders at a Council on Biblical Manhood and Womanhood (CBMW) meeting in Danvers, Massachusetts, in December 1987.
 The statement lays out their biblical rationale for male priority and female submission in the community of believers and in the family.
 Additionally it cites a set of concerns shared by complementarians over other contemporary philosophies about gender: